 Credentials can take up to 36 hours after being created to be valid

 It can take up to 36 hours for your Play Service Credentials to work properly with the Google Play Developer API.
-You may see "Invalid Play Store credentials" errors and be unable to make purchases with RevenueCat until this happens.
+You may see "Invalid Play Store credentials" errors (503 or 521) and be unable to make purchases with RevenueCat until this happens.

 Your Google Play Developer account needs to be linked to a Google Cloud Project.